Key grammatical differences among major Chinese dialects

 -

 Sentence Final Particles: Especially in southern dialects such as Cantonese and Hakka, sentence final particles play a substantial role in expressing mood, interrogation, or emphasis, which may be less prominent in Mandarin.
+Cantonese features a rich inventory of these particles—over 20 common ones—that indicate a wide range of pragmatic meanings, from certainty (啦 laa1) to polite suggestion (吖 aa3) or surprise (咩 me1).
+These particles are critical for natural spoken interaction and convey speaker attitude efficiently, making them an essential component of conversational competence unavailable in most northern dialects.

 -

-Additional Grammatical Features for Learners
+Additional Grammatical Features Influencing Dialect Variation

 Negation Patterns